tinegachris/tinegachris/README.md

 I am an electrical/electronics engineer 👨‍🎓 into electronics design, IoT and hardware hacking ⚡🔌.
 Here is where I bring source control into the stuff I do 👨‍🔬.

-- 🔭 I’m currently working on automating renewable energy smart grids to enable monitoring, analysis and control using IoT.
+- 🔭 I’m currently working with single board computers to monitor and stabilize renewable energy projects across Africa.

-- 🌱 I’m currently learning embedded Linux using Toradex Colibri VF50.
+- 🌱 I’m currently learning embedded Linux.

 - 👯 I’m hoping to collaborate on any projects within my scope.